gvwilson/thirdbit/src/2023/12/11/build-robots-when-you-can.md

 She just rolled her eyes when I gave it to her: she was now very much a teenager, and whatever window might once have been open had closed.
-My advice to you is there to build robots whenever you can.
+My advice to you is therefore to build robots whenever you can.

 Time to make another cup of tea.
 If you came in peace, be welcome.